Have a Block Party

 - Start talking with neighbors about having a block party.

 - Invite a few neighbors over to plan the party.
 Try to think of the planning process itself as an opportunity to have fun and make some lasting friendships.
 Please be sure to print the Block Party Permit so you know what you’ll need to do to prepare.
 Any street, sidewalk, curb, terrace closure, or blockage requires a Block Party or Obstruction Permit from the City’s Public Works Department.

 - Choose a date and time (1 to 2 month notice is good).

 - Create and distribute a flyer.

 - Go door-to-door to get the name, address, and signature of each household affected by the requested closure.
 Signature is required only if that household’s driveway would be within the closure.
 If a lot is vacant or the household residents are or will be gone, note that fact.
 A ruling will be made by the person authorizing the permit.

-- Bring the Block Party Permit and Grant Application with your request for street closure signatures to Room 300 of City Hall for approval at least 48 hours prior to street closure.
+- Bring the Block Party Permit with your request for street closure signatures to Room 300 of City Hall for approval at least 48 hours prior to street closure.
 Please be advised that block parties cannot be held on any arterial street (heavy traffic route) or on a commercialized street as determined by the City Traffic Engineer.

 - Distribute a reminder flyer with particulars of the party.